What Is It?

 CRI adoption events take place at the Tomball kennel and at various locations around the Houston area.
 Volunteers are needed to set up the adoption site, unload/load and walk dogs, provide water and treats to dogs, promote and answer questions about CRI, and help with paperwork.

 There are about 40 feeding stations throughout the area where CRI works.
 Volunteers drive the route, replenish the stations, and report to the team on the animals on the streets.
 When an animal is approved for intake, street team volunteers pick them up and take them to a clinic or our kennel facility.

 Great portraits and videos of the dogs in CRI’s program help them get adopted.
 CRI also needs volunteers to ride with the street team to capture what volunteers do on the streets and in the community daily.
-CRI also would love your help at our fundraisers and other events.
+CRI also would love your help at its fundraisers and other events.

 COLLECT NEEDED ITEMS